Muhammad: Origins of Islam:

 The Life of Muhammad

-Orphaned at 6, Muhammad was saved from a life of slavery by his uncle who gave him a job in his successful caravan business.
+Orphaned at six, Muhammad was saved from a life of slavery by his uncle who gave him a job in his successful caravan business.
 Married to a successful businesswoman in her own right, Muhammad saw firsthand how the leading families of the Quraysh lived.
 They were arrogant, reckless, ungenerous and egotistical, believed only in riches, and took no responsibility for people outside their immediate, elite circle.
 Muhammad saw this decline in traditional values as a threat to the very existence of his tribe.
 He was sure that social reform had to be based on a new spiritual foundation, though before the revelations, he had no idea that his destiny would be to implement these changes.

 By Hafeez Diwan and Sally Mallam